Introduction

 The range of what is available has broadened hugely, even in just the last few decades.
 For example, not many years ago the most expensive hi-fi sound system available was around $3,000.
 Now one can buy just one single phono cable for over $10,000, and there are plenty of ways to spend six figures or even seven on a hi-fi system.

 While such people might like to think that their beliefs are chosen from their own free personal decisions, in reality one doesn’t observe a multitude of unique and unrelated belief-systems, one for each individual.
-The observable reality is that belief is determined mostly at the group level, and the “free choice” is of which groups to be a member of, although there are a few people having an apparently significant role in forming new groups (more on how groups really work, below).
+The observable reality is that belief is determined mostly at the group level, and the “free choice” (in reality mostly determined by fairly obvious factors) is of which groups to be a member of, although there are a few people having an apparently significant role in forming new groups (more on how groups really work, below).

 Being different (sort-of).

-For example, when given more freedom of career choice (when there is influence from others trying to their bias their choices), even fewer women choose careers in engineering.
+For example, when given more freedom of career choice even fewer women choose careers in engineering.
 Giving people the opportunity to be more unique and individual, tends to result in people being more different to each other, or, to be more precise, forming a wider range of different sub-groups.

 These changes through history have been mirrored in changes to how society views its members.
-Societies have moved towards granting equal rights to their members, while also allowing and contributing to a wider range of possible choices and opportunities.
+Societies have moved towards granting equal rights to their different types of members, while also allowing and contributing to a wider range of possible choices and opportunities.

 There can be a lot of tension between being different and fitting in.
 People want to be seen as being different, and tend to think of themselves as being different, while, in reality acting as members of sub-groups, and finding people who are different in the same way they are.